 Nevada defines different types of property offenses in Title 15, which is the state’s penal code establishing the rules for crimes and for punishments.
 Title 15 is divided into different chapters based on the kind of offense committed.
-Property crimes are found within Chapter 205.
+Property crimes are found in Chapter 205.

 Many property crimes result in victims suffering monetary or other damage because of theft, destruction, or other damage to their property.
 As a result, it is common for defendants who are accused of violations of Chapter 205 to be required to make restitution to victims for the losses that they have caused to endure.

 There are also laws within Chapter 205 that give some defendants the right to make restitution and complete specific programs in exchange for avoiding prosecution or other more serious criminal penalties.
-In fact, there is an entire subsection of Chapter 205 that establishes programs for restitution for those who have written bad checks, provides details about the program, and establishes which offenders are eligible.
+In fact, there is an entire subsection of Chapter 205 that establishes programs for restitution for those who have written bad checks, provides details about the program and establishes which offenders are eligible.

-– Nevada Revised Statute section 205.466 – Creation and operation of program; acceptance of person in program: This statute stipulates that a district attorney can create a program for restitution for persons referred by a law enforcement officer.
+– Nevada Revised Statute section 205.466 – Creation and operation of the program; acceptance of person in the program: This statute stipulates that a district attorney can create a program for restitution for persons referred by a law enforcement officer.
 The district attorney can adopt standards indicating the minimum requirements for investigation for a person to be referred to the DA for inclusion in the program, and the DA can establish standards to determine who should be included.
 Factors to consider include the person’s prior criminal record, the amount of the bad check written by the referred person, and past violations.

-– Nevada Revised Statute section 205.468 – Actions required of persons accepted into program.
+– Nevada Revised Statute section 205.468 – Actions required of persons accepted into the program.
 According to this statute, those accepted into the program for restitution must voluntarily agree to participate and must contact the designated program representative about the bad check or draft prior to the date required in the notification that the defendant receives.

-– Nevada Revised Statute section 205.469 – Agreement to suspend prosecution of person accepted into program: Entry; conditions; completion.
+– Nevada Revised Statute Section 205.469 – Agreement to suspend prosecution of person accepted into the program: Entry; conditions; completion.
 This statute stipulates that the DA can enter into an agreement with a person who has been accepted into the program for restitution to suspend prosecution for a designated period of time up to six months, pending completion of a required class, payment of the class fee, and full restitution to the alleged victim.

-– Nevada Revised Statute section 205.471 – Collection of fee from offender; amount and disposition of fee.
+– Nevada Revised Statute section 205.471 – Collection of fee from the offender; amount and disposition of fee.
 This statute establishes the rules for setting fees to be collected from defendants who are participating in the restitution program.
-The amount of the fee cannot exceed $25 when the bad check was for $100 or less, $50 if the bad check was for $100 to $300, $75 if the bad check was for $300 to $1,000 or $150 if the bad check was for $1,000 to $2,500 If the bad check was for between $2,500 and $10,000, the maximum fe is $500 and if the bad check was greater than $10,000, then the maximum fee is the greater of 10% of the face amount of the check or $10,000.
+The amount of the fee cannot exceed $25 when the bad check was for $100 or less, $50 if the bad check was for $100 to $300, $75 if the bad check was for $300 to $1,000 or $150 if the bad check was for $1,000 to $2,500 If the bad check was for between $2,500 and $10,000, the maximum fee is $500 and if the bad check was greater than $10,000, then the maximum fee is the greater of 10% of the face amount of the check or $10,000.